Skills and Drills

 Instructor Note: Establish a proper Step position first with the hips up and back and the weight on the slider foot.
 The slider foot movement between steps #2 and #3 should be in a straight line, in a single, quick movement.

-Weight Drill #2 Default Weight All Levels
+Weight Drill #2 Default Delivery

 Skill Level: All skill levels.